jtanx/fontforge/doc/sphinx/ui/menus/hintsmenu.rst

 .. object:: Edit prep...

    Only available in the font view, and only in quadratic fonts.
-   :doc:`This dialog <ttfinstrs>` shows any truetype instructions in the 'prep' table, and allows you to edit them.
+   :doc:`This dialog </ui/dialogs/ttfinstrs>` shows any truetype instructions in the 'prep' table, and allows you to edit them.

 .. _hintsmenu.Editcvt: